Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Daar gave him a wry look.
 “I’m susceptible to flattery, Thurrsto.
 But don’t overuse it.”

 Thurrsto returned an apologetic set of his ears and a share of amusement.
 “As you wish. ...I do trust your vision.
-Even if it runs counter to everything I spent my life learning, if you say we need to wrap Truth in a story to get it into our people’s heads---”
+Even if it runs counter to everything I spent my life learning, if you say we need to wrap Truth in a story to get it into our people’s heads - ”

 “I don’t *know* if we do, but I can say that seems ‘ta work with other sapients.
 An’ I trust ‘yer advice too, ‘cuz ‘yer right: We can’t make this just…iunno, stupid stories about Keedas in the sky.
 But a story don’t have to be literally true ‘ta ***teach*** Truth.
 Even if we know they’re just stories, we can still learn from ‘em.
 An’ If anything else, it’ll help the cubs unnerstand what the Gao *are.* Balls, maybe they’ll figger it out ‘fore we do.”